invzbl3/WhistleblowerApplication/README.md

 - http://localhost:8080/api/reports;
 - http://localhost:8080/favicon.ico.
 ----------------
-To run `Maven` lifecycle command, you need to add the following command as:
+To run `Maven` lifecycle command under the option "Run", you need to add the following command as:

-clean install -U
+`clean install -U`
 ----------------
 To run `Spring Boot` application, you need to add inside `Environment variables` as: